VAE-KRnet and its applications to variational Bayes: KRnet - An invertible transport map

 or

 where $f_{[i]}(\cdot)$ is a bijection that is often referred to as a layer.
 Simply speaking, KRnet modifies the data distribution of $\bY$ step by step through a large number of intermediate simple bijections to make it eventually consistent with a prescribed distribution of $\bZ$.
 We let $\by_{[0]}=\by$ indicate the initial state and $\by_{[i]}=f_{[i]}\circ\ldots\circ f_{[1]}(\by)$ an intermediate state.
-From the viewpoint of dynamical systems, the subscript $i$ can be regarded as an index for time.
 The main feature of KRnet is that the overall structure of the invertible mapping is lower (or upper) triangular.
-More specifically, considering the mapping from $\bY$ to $\bZ$, each dimension of $\bY$ will remain fixed at a certain stage until all dimensions become inactive.
+For the mapping from $\bY$ to $\bZ$, each dimension of $\bY$ will be deactivated at a certain stage and remain fixed until all dimensions become inactive.
 On the other hand, the inverse mapping from $\bZ$ to $\bY$ will activate the dimensions gradually.
-Before the definition of KRnet, we first briefly introduce all the layers that will be used.
-Each layer is a relatively simple mapping from the inputs to the outputs. \begin{itemize} \item \emph{Squeezing layer} deactivates a certain number of components using a mask
+We now briefly introduce the layers used in KRnet, where each layer is a relatively simple bijection.
+More details about KRnet can be found in \cite{Wan_KRnet,Tang_ADDE}.